Daph1986/postfly_jouw_online_drukkerij/readme/deployment/README.md

 <img src="../deployment/img/attach_policy.png" alt="Attach policy" width="75%" height="75%"/> <br>
 9. Click on `Users` in the menu on the left.
 Then click `Add users` name it after your app, in my case postfly-jouw-online-drukkerij-staticfiles-user, give programmatic access and select next.
 Add the user to the group you just created.
 Click through on next and then on create user.
 10. Download the csv file you see there and save it!
-You need the secrect keys in there and once you've done this there is now way to retrieve it!!
+You need the secrect keys in there and once you've done this there is now way to retrieve it!!<br>
 <img src="../deployment/img/csv.png" alt="Download csv" width="75%" height="75%"/> <br>
 <div align="right"><a href="#top">🔝</a></div>